Theatre Programs

 GI

-Working 1-on-1 with highly-trained faculty, students will learn to sing, review the structures and sensations of good singing, good vocal hygiene, basics of music theory, and more.
-Students will also work on 1 or more solo songs.
+Private singing instruction is the gold standard in learning to sing.
+Working 1-on-1 with an instructor, students learn the basics of music theory, review the structures and sensations of good singing, practice good vocal hygiene, and more.
 Some students will be invited to share their work at our year-end Cabaret nights in June.
-Private singing instruction is the gold standard in learning to sing, and we are thrilled to be offering these classes at Arts Umbrella with our professional artist-instructors.

 Ages 6-8, 9-12